EdwardLiuyc/StaticMapping/README.md

 - some examples for ground removal2
 - ground removal recovery mode
 - sort out the mutex in inner cloud data types
-- serialization and deserialization for inner cloud type
+- serialization and deserialization for inner cloud type (more elegant way)
+- loop edges trimmer
+- add filter api for init some of the config parameters
 - add factor to inner cloud (for motion compensation) and fix bug
 - isolate input pointcloud type with inner pointcloud type
 - yaml configs